en_USEnglish

 Data security

-Data security in OpenStack is ensured by the use of encryption techniques and security protocols.
+Data security in OpenStack is ensured through the use of encryption techniques and security protocols.
 OpenStack supports encryption of data in transit and at rest, as well as the use of secure protocols such as SSL and TLS.

 OpenStack also supports data segregation using security policies and access control mechanisms.
-You can specify security policies using user and project management services such as Keystone.
+You can specify security policies using user and project management services, such as Keystone.

 Network security